HelloChatterbox/dev_documentation/docs/mycroft-technologies/overview.md

 An intent parser is software which identifies what the user's _intent_ is based on their speech.
 An intent parser usually takes the output of a Speech to Text \(STT\) engine as an input.

-For example, Julie Speaks the following to Mycroft: `Hey Mycroft, tell me about the weather`
+For example, Julie Speaks the following to Chatterbox: `Hey Chatterbox, tell me about the weather`

 Julie's _intent_ is to find out about the weather \(probably in her current location\).

 An intent parser can then match the _intent_ with a suitable Skill to handle the _intent_.

-* [Adapt intent parser](https://github.com/MycroftAI/adapt): Adapt is the default intent parser for all Mycroft platforms.
-Adapt was developed by Mycroft and is available under an open source license.
+* [Adapt intent parser](https://github.com/ChatterboxAI/adapt): Adapt is the default intent parser for all Chatterbox platforms.
+Adapt was developed by Chatterbox and is available under an open source license.
-* [Padatious](https://github.com/MycroftAI/padatious): Padatious is a neural network based intent parser.
-Padatious is currently under active development by Mycroft and is available under an open source license.
-It is likely that some Mycroft platforms will switch to using Padatious in the future instead of Adapt.
+* [Padatious](https://github.com/ChatterboxAI/padatious): Padatious is a neural network based intent parser.
+Padatious is currently under active development by Chatterbox and is available under an open source license.
+It is likely that some Chatterbox platforms will switch to using Padatious in the future instead of Adapt.

 ### Text to Speech

 Text to Speech \(TTS\) software takes written text, such as text files on a computer, and uses a _voice_ to _speak_ the text.
 Text to Speech can have different voices, depending on the TTS engine used.

-* [Mimic](https://github.com/MycroftAI/mimic): Mycroft's default local text to speech \(TTS\) engine, based on CMU's Flite \(Festival Lite\)
+* [Mimic](https://github.com/ChatterboxAI/mimic): Chatterbox's default local text to speech \(TTS\) engine, based on CMU's Flite \(Festival Lite\)
-* [Mimic2](https://github.com/MycroftAI/mimic2): Mycroft's own cloud based text to speech \(TTS\) engine, based on Tacotron providing a much better voice quality.
+* [Mimic2](https://github.com/ChatterboxAI/mimic2): Chatterbox's own cloud based text to speech \(TTS\) engine, based on Tacotron providing a much better voice quality.

-In your home.mycroft.ai account, you can select voices from these as well as
+In your home.chatterbox.ai account, you can select voices from these as well as

 * [Google TTS](https://play.google.com/store/apps/details?id=com.google.android.tts): you need to choose which voice to use